 - Photonics and Laser Physics;

 - Computational Materials Science;

-The title should be given in bold; capital letters are used only at the beginning of the title and for proper names.
+Title.
+The title should be given in bold; capital letters are only used at the beginning of the title and for proper names.

-The abstract should precede the main text of the article and be separated from it graphically; it should be at least 500 and not more than 1000 characters long, including spaces.
-The abstract should contain the indispensable elements: the relevance of the study, characteristics of of the problem studied and the main conclusions of the study.
-The abstract should give the reader an opportunity to form a clear idea of the subject studied, its course and conclusions reached by the author.
-Background information, general and insignificant statements, superfluous introductory words, etc., should be avoided when writing an abstract.
+Abstract.
+The abstract should precede the main text of the article and be separated from it graphically.
+The abstract should be at least 500 and not more than 1000 characters long, including spaces.
+The abstract should demonstrate the relevance of the study.
+Readers should be able to assess the subject, the course of the study and the conclusions reached by the author.
+Background information, general and insignificant statements, superfluous introductory words, etc., should be avoided.

-The article structure: the text should have a clear structure, contain sections and subsections which reflect the logic of the subject studied.
+Structure.
+The text should have a clear structure, with sections and subsections reflecting the course of the research.

 Formulae, Symbols, Equations

 For mathematical formulae, use the Microsoft Word Equation Editor.
 In physics, mathematics and chemistry, use Latin and Greek characters only to represent any quantities, including subscripts.

 Do not use one character to represent several quantities (e.g. n for carrier concentration, n as a variable exponent and n as a variable whole number, or x for the proportion of an element in InxGa1−xAs solid solution and x as the coordinate).